garylirocks/quickrefs/azure-networking.markdown

 - Member type could be:
   - Virtual network
-  - Subnet
+  - Subnet (**TODO**: how does this work ?)
 - A vNet could be added to a group:
   - Manually
   - or Via Azure Policy
     - The policy is special: category will be `Azure Virtual Network Manager`, mode will be `Microsoft.Network.Data`, effect will be `addToNetworkGroup`
 - A group could have vNets added both ways

-### Connectivity
+### Connectivity configuration

 - Allows you to deploy a topology(hub-spoke or mesh) to network groups, saving you time to create and manage the peerings one by one
+  - A configuration could target multiple network groups
+  - In general, you should NOT use both normal peering and vNet manager peering together, to avoid conflicts
-- **Hub-Spoke topology**: every vnet in a network group is peered to the hub, you could also enable
+- **Hub-Spoke topology**: every vNet in the target vNet groups is peered to a hub vNet (not need to be in a vNet group)
+  - This create normal vNet peerings, adding `VNet peering` type of routes
+  - Optionally enable "Delete existing peerings":
+    - This deletes existing peerings NOT matching the configuration
+    - If an existing peering matches the configuration, it's not touched
+  - Settings per vNet group:
-  - Direct Connectivity: all vnets in the same region and network group can talk to each other directly (*This is NOT done by peerings, a route with "ConnectedGroup" type is added to the effective routes*)
+    - Direct Connectivity: all vnets in the same region and group are peered to each other directly
-    - This enables spokes communicate frequently, with low latency and high throughput with each other
-    - In the meantime, they can still access common services or NVAs in the hub
-  - Global Mesh: each vnet in the same network group can talk to all other vnets, regardless of regions
+      - *This creates `ConnectedGroup` type of routes, without visible peerings in the Portal*
+    - Global Mesh: vNets are peered cross regions
 - **Mesh topology**
-  - Also uses the "ConnectedGroup" type route, not by peerings
+  - Mesh is applied to vNets ACROSS vNet groups
+  - *Adds `ConnectedGroup` type routes to effective routes, NO visible peerings in the Portal*
+    - If both hub-spoke and mesh topology configurations apply to two vNets (a hub and a spoke), the hub-spoke type takes precedence, the route type added will be `VNet peering`
-  - By default it's mesh within regions, **across network groups**
+  - By default it's mesh within regions
-  - You could turn on global mesh
+  - You could enable connectivity cross regions
+- Updates:
   - If you add/remove vnets in a group, connectivity gets updated automatically (seems done by Azure Policy ?)
   - If the connectivity settings are updated, you need to redeploy

-### Security Admin rules
+### Security Admin configuration

 ![Security admin rules evaluation](./images/azure_networking-virtual-network-manager-security-admin-rules.png)